 The Department of Energy will offer loans to U.S. car manufacturers to expand and/or develop production of more fuel-efficient, lower carbon-emission vehicles.

+Eco-friendly electric cars are coming soon.
 Just over the horizon is a host of electric vehicles that tout improved range and speed, and state-of-the-art battery technology.
-While the price tags will be high and availability will be spotty at first, the future of vehicular transportation looks bright.
 Here’s a list of the models that are hoping to make an appearance in 2009 or shortly thereafter.

 More bad news for large SUVs, even the hybrid versions thereof.